Over 50 Years Of Combined Legal Experience In Washington

 You want to work.
 You’re just unable to do your job because of severe health conditions.
 Now you’re having trouble paying your bills.

 You know that if you could start receiving Social Security Disability benefits, your life would be so much easier.
 The monthly checks would give you stability.
-But the disability process is complicated and confusing.
+But the disability application process is complicated and confusing.

 You have to fill out so many forms and provide so much proof.
 A small mistake in your application could lead to a benefits denial or delay.